aJIEw/GithubStars/README.md

 ##### Curated List

 - [awesome-kotlin (8000+)](https://github.com/KotlinBy/awesome-kotlin) - A curated list of awesome Kotlin related stuff Inspired by awesome-java.
-- [kotlin_tips (1000+)](https://github.com/heimashi/kotlin_tips) - 用 Kotlin 去提高生产力：汇总 Kotlin 相对于 Java 的优势，以及怎么用 Kotlin 去简洁、务实、高效、安全开发的 Tips
 - [30-seconds-of-kotlin (200+)](https://github.com/IvanMwiruki/30-seconds-of-kotlin) - Curated collection of useful Kotlin 1.3 snippets that you can understand quickly, using only stdlib functionality.

 ##### Learning